 Controlling institutes live either off the money of the government, or from the companies they serve with admission tickets.
 This requires watchdogs, sharp advisors and supervisors.
 In practice, they are all fish from the same pond.
 The European Medicine Agency is largely funded by pharmaceutical companies, the same goes for Lareb.

-The MEB is paid for by pharma.
-But yes, find someone else who can and wants to pay that money for it...
+The MEB is paid for by pharmaceutical companies.
+But hey, just find someone else who can and wants to pay that money for it...
 The government?
-It has now been lobbied full of other agendas.
+It has now been saturated with other agendas.
 Also from NGOs.

 The EG previously wrote about similar entanglement within the American FDA.